James Haskell: Personal life

-Haskell is married to television presenter Chloe Madeley; the couple started dating in 2014.
-Haskell announced on Good Morning Britain in February 2022 that he and his wife Chloe are expecting a baby girl.
+Haskell was married to television presenter Chloe Madeley; the couple started dating in 2014.
+Haskell announced on Good Morning Britain in February 2022 that he and his wife Chloe were expecting a baby girl.
+Their daughter was born in August 2022.
+In October 2023 they announced they were separating.

 Haskell was suspended from Wellington College for producing a non-consensual film showing his friend Paul Doran-Jones having sex with his then girlfriend in school accommodation using a hidden camera.
 They then showed classmates the film.
 Doran-Jones was expelled and Haskell suspended for the incident.
-Haskell later made light of the incident in a YouTube podcast in 2019 joking, 'All I am going to say is this.
-My idea, Paul was execution' and 'I was nothing to do with it apart from, obviously, it was my idea'.
+Haskell later made light of the incident in a YouTube podcast in 2019 joking, "All I am going to say is this.
+My idea, Paul was execution" and "I was nothing to do with it apart from, obviously, it was my idea".

-In 2011, Haskell was accused of sexually harassing a hotel worker alongside fellow England Players Dylan Hartley and Chris Ashton.
+In 2011, Haskell was accused of sexually harassing a hotel worker alongside fellow England players Dylan Hartley and Chris Ashton.

+James is also a DJ playing house music and producing his own music.
+He has built up a reputation having played around the world in places such as London, Dubai, Ibiza and Loughborough.
+He has a series for the renowned house label Defected Records called Backrow Beats.